Reducing Infant Mortality

 The Indiana Hospital Association (IHA) is committed to partnering with hospitals' efforts to create a highly reliable obstetric care system throughout the state of Indiana.
 In 2018, the state of Indiana received a challenge from Governor Eric Holcomb to reduce Indiana's infant mortality to be the lowest in the Midwest states or, in other words, to become the “Best in the Midwest by 2024".

-Through funding from House Enrolled Act 1005 the Indiana Department of Health created the Safety PIN grant program.
-This program has allowed IHA as a recipient to develop and execute a statewide strategy to implement hospital safe sleep practices and to create the INspire Hospital of Distinction recognition program.
+Through funding from House Enrolled Act 1005, the Indiana Department of Health created the Safety PIN grant program.
+This program has allowed IHA as a recipient to develop and execute a statewide strategy to implement hospital-safe sleep practices and to create the INspire Hospital of Distinction recognition program.

-INspire: Hospital of Distinction 2022
+INspire: Hospital of Distinction 2023

 Hoosier birthing hospitals are rising to the challenge of reducing maternal and infant mortality.
 IHA is pleased to celebrate them this year through the INspire Hospital of Distinction recognition program.
 INspire was developed to encourage the implementation of best-practice care for Hoosier moms and babies and recognize hospitals for excellence in addressing key drivers of maternal and infant health.

-2022 hospital award recipients listed below earned either an INspire Hospital of Distinction or a Category of Excellence recognition based on six key areas of infant safe sleep, breastfeeding, tobacco prevention and cessation, perinatal substance use, and AIM Patient Safety Bundles: Obstetric Hemorrhage and Maternal Hypertension.
-These lists were updated on 12/5/2022.
+2023 hospital award recipients earned either an INspire Hospital of Distinction or a Category of Excellence recognition based on six key areas of infant safe sleep, breastfeeding, tobacco prevention and cessation, perinatal substance use, and AIM Patient Safety Bundles: Obstetric Hemorrhage and Maternal Hypertension.
+This year, 95% of Indiana’s delivering facilities received recognition.

 CatofExcel.png